righ/d2a/README.rst

 Custom fields
 -------------
-If you are using customized field which is not built-in, you can register the field as the other field using `alias` method.
+If you are using customized field not built-in, you can register the field as the other field using `alias` or `alias_dict` method.

 .. code:: python